Anomalous Andreev interferometer: Study of an anomalous Josephson junction coupled to a normal wire: Introduction

 Such JJs are known as $\phi_0$-junctions by analogy.
 This effect is referred to as the anomalous Josephson effect (AJE).
 In general, the current-phase relation of a JJ given by Eq.~\eqref{I_J} can be decomposed into the usual current $I_0^{S}$ and anomalous current $I_{\mathrm{an}}^{S}$. $I_{\mathrm{an}}^{S}$ is non-zero only if the appropriate symmetries are broken, leading to a finite supercurrent even at zero phase difference between the superconductors.

+AJE reflects the interplay between spin-dependent fields and superconductivity.
+This interaction is the basis of several effects and applications that are attracting the interest of a large community, such as topological~\cite{frolov2020topological,sato2017topological,leijnse2012introduction} and unconventional \cite{Bergeret:2005,linder2019odd} superconductivity, superconducting spintronics \cite{Linder:2015}, and novel superconducting electronic elements \cite{ando2020observation}.
 The most well-known proposals for AJE involve superconducting structures with spin-orbit interaction ~\cite{Reynoso:2008,Buzdin:2008,Zazunov:2009,Brunetti:2013,Yokoyama:2014,Bergeret:2015,Konschelle:2015,Nesterov:2016,Bobkova:2016}, some of which have been successfully tested in experiment \cite{Szombati:2016, Assouline:2019, Strambini:2020,Mayer:2020}.
 Other theoretical studies have proposed numerous alternative realizations of AJE: in S/F/S junctions with a nonhomogeneous magnetization texture~\cite{Braude:2007,Grein:2009,Margaris:2010,Liu:2010,Kulagina:2014,Moor:2015,Mironov:2015,Silaev:2017}, junctions of unconventional superconductors~\cite{Yip:1995,Sigrist:1998,Kashiwaya:2000,Brydon:2008} and between topologically nontrivial superconducting leads~\cite{Schrade:2017}.
-An anomalous current-phase relation can be also be obtained under non-equilibrium situation in multiterminal structures \cite{dolgirev2018current,Dolgirev:2019current,margineda2021anomalous}. $\phi_0$-junctions could prove to be a key component for quantum electronics, as they can provide a stable phase bias to quantum circuits, and could therefore be particularly useful in phase-coherent superconducting electronics and spintronics \cite{Linder:2015,Strambini:2020}.
+An anomalous current-phase relation can also be obtained under non-equilibrium situation in multiterminal structures \cite{dolgirev2018current,Dolgirev:2019current,margineda2021anomalous}. $\phi_0$-junctions could prove to be a key component for quantum electronics, as they can provide a stable phase bias to quantum circuits, and could therefore be particularly useful in phase-coherent superconducting electronics and spintronics \cite{Linder:2015,Strambini:2020}.

 In this work, we consider a $\phi_0$-junction coupled to a mesoscopic conductor, in a device known as Andreev interferometer~\cite{Malshukov:2018,Dolgirev:2019,Volkov:2020,Blasi:2020}.
 The basic physical idea behind such devices is the following: superconducting correlations are induced in the conductor by the proximity effect, and as a consequence, its resistance becomes sensitive to the phase of the Josephson junction.
 This means that a simple resistance measurement performed on the conductor can reveal details about the phase dynamics of the adjacent superconducting structure.
 In the 90's this topic was particularly active, and several types of Andreev interferometers were theoretically proposed~\cite{ZAITSEV:1994,Stoof:1996,Nazarov:1996,Golubov:1997} and experimentally realized~\cite{Petrashov:1993,Petrashov:1995}.
 Andreev interferometers have been used to study the magnetoresistance oscillations~\cite{Antonov:2001}, electric transport~\cite{Petrashov:2005,Plaszko:2020,Checkley_2011,Volkov:2020,deon2014tuning,galaktionov2012andreev,galaktionov2013current}, and thermopower and thermal transport~\cite{Eom:1998,Parsons:2003,Chandrasekhar_2009,volkov2005long} in S/N structures.